michele-persiani/AndroidActivityRecognition/README.md

-Android application that records and saves the data from the available sensors.
+Android application that records and saves the data from the device's available sensors.

 Main components: